CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 ### Running multiple postgres exporters (RHEL / CentOS 6)
 If you need to run multiple postgres_exporter services, follow the same instructions as RHEL / CentOS 7 for making a new queries_XX.yml file to only gather database specific metrics.
 Then follow the steps below:

-    - Make a copy of the /etc/sysconfig file with a new name
+    - Make a copy of the /etc/sysconfig file with a new name.
+If you need to collect per-db metrics, you can use the same per-db sysconfig file that CentOS7 uses.
     - Update --web.listen-address in the new sysconfig file to use a new port number
     - Update --extend.query-path in the new sysconfig file to point to the new query file generated
     - Update the DATA_SOURCE_NAME in the new sysconfig file to point to the name of the database to be monitored